mahmoudimus/ac/docs/public/concepts/authentication.md

 Atlassian Connect employs usage of a technology called [JWT (JSON Web Token)](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token‎) to authenticate add-ons.
 There is a [nicely presented copy](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) of the specification.

+Before diving into the details, here is a high-level overview of what a JWT token means for an add-on:

+A JWT token comes with a signature, which can be verified using the shared key that is exchanged when the add-on is installed.
+Successful verification of the signature means that the integrity of the token is guaranteed: No-one has tampered with it.

+Part of the JWT claims is a query hash `qsh`.
+This is a hash across all query parameters of the HTTP request.
+Successful verification of the `qsh` means that none of the query parameters were altered after the request was signed.

+In addition, variables in a URL that refer to product entities like JIRA issues or Confluence pages are inserted and signed only after a permission check.
+If a user doesn't have permissions to see e.g. a JIRA issue, the variable in `/addon/callback?id={issue.key}` would remain empty.

+So the signature also guarantees that the user who triggered the request to the add-on had permissions to view the referenced entity.

 ## JWT

 The JWT protocol describes the format and verification of individual JWT tokens, which are base-64 encoded UTF-8 strings.
 It does not prescribe a method